Commercial Diving Careers

 - Your earning potential will expand significantly.
 Commercial diving careers are very lucrative!

 Some people assume that a commercial diving career means scuba diving to salvage ships.
-In fact, commercial diving careers are many and varied.
+In fact, commercial diving jobs are many and varied.
 Dozens of industries use commercial divers, and their jobs draw upon a wide range of dive skills and expertise.

 Professional Commercial Diving Opportunities